 You can engage in the same transformational practice and record spontaneous imagery, develop intuitive knowing, and explore synchronicity."

-1. Bridges the gap between the conscious and unconscious mind and can illuminated areas in your being that are blocked, inhibited, and stuck,
+1. Spontaneous drawing bridges the gap between the conscious and unconscious mind and can illuminate areas in your being that are blocked, inhibited and stuck.

-2. Provides a way to nonverbally express and release negative emotions.
+2. Spontaneous drawing provides a way to nonverbally express and release negative emotions.

-4. Provides an opportunity to find your authentic way of drawing.
+4. Intuitive drawing provides an opportunity to find your authentic self-expression.